slick/slick/src/sphinx/index.rst

 Slick - Scala Language Integrated Connection Kit
 ################################################

-Project Slick (Scala Language Integrated Connection Kit) aims at the development of a complete, modern, convenient, efficient and safe data query and access framework for the Scala programming language that operates on the Java platform.
-Ordinary Scala code can be used to query different database back-ends.
-Queries can be processed and validated at compile time, even in user-provided back-ends.
+Slick is a modern database query and access library for Scala.
+It allows you to work with stored data almost as if you were using Scala collections while at the same time giving you full control over when a database access happens and which data is transferred.
+You can write your database queries in Scala instead of SQL, thus profiting from the static checking, compile-time safety and compositionality of Scala.
+Slick features an extensible query compiler which can generate code for different backends.

 It includes the following features: